 Development of Version 4 Underway

 We are pleased to announce work is beginning to create the next version (V4) of the Cradle to Cradle Certified™ Product Standard.
-The standard revision process will begin in June of 2014 and is anticipated to take approximately 18 Months.
+The standard revision process began in June of 2014 and is anticipated to take approximately 18 Months.
 The process is transparent, engages a variety of stakeholders, and will include two public comment periods.
 Details of the procedure can be found in the Policy for Revision of the Cradle to Cradle Certified Product Standard and Policy for the Maintenance of the Cradle to Cradle Certified Product Standard.

 - Fully manifest the integrity and vision of Cradle to Cradle® principles to ensure that application of the standard measurably and significantly improves the condition of the earth’s environment and quality of life for all people.